School Charity and Focus for Academic Year 2021-22

 Each month in school was linked to a virtue shown by Mary and celebrated her many names.
 There was the usual links to prayer, liturgy, prayer station, resources, artwork and the liturgical and global calendar.
 There was also a Year of Mary prayer bag to share with families.

 2016-17 Focus: Year of Archbishop Oscar Romero (1917-1980)

-To commemorate the centenary year of the birth of Blessed Oscar Romero, the martyred Archbishop of El Salvador, the Diocese are asking us to think about his life and sayings.
-Each month there will be a prayer focus for the children to think and reflect on.
-Throughout the year we will be learning all about, his life, beliefs and his legacy.
-The children have had the opportunity to reflect upon his life by saying a prayer of thanks to God, for giving us such a great man to show us how to carry out God’s mission.
+To commemorate the centenary year of the birth of Blessed Oscar Romero, the martyred Archbishop of El Salvador, the Diocese asked us to think about his life and sayings.
+Each month there was a prayer focus for the children to think and reflect on.
+Throughout the year we learnt all about, his life, beliefs and his legacy.
+The children had the opportunity to reflect upon his life by saying a prayer of thanks to God, for giving us such a great man to show us how to carry out God’s mission.

-Imagine a world without judgement, condemnation, and full of forgiveness – This is the hope of Pope Francis, who proclaimed a Holy Year of Mercy for the whole Church.
+Imagine a world without judgement, condemnation, and full of forgiveness – This is the hope of Pope Francis, who proclaimed a Holy Year of Mercy for the whole Church in 2015.

 What is the Holy Year of Mercy?

 Pope Francis announced a jubilee year, a very special event in the Catholic Church, called the Holy Year of Mercy.
-A jubilee year is called by the Church to receive a blessing and pardon from God; this jubilee year begins on December 8th 2015 and will close on November 2016, the Feast of the King.
-The Holy Year of Mercy celebrates being a witness of mercy and invites us all to follow the example of God as merciful, forgiving and loving followers.
+A jubilee year is called by the Church to receive a blessing and pardon from God; this jubilee year began on December 8th 2015 and finished on November 2016, the Feast of the King.
+The Holy Year of Mercy celebrated being a witness of mercy and invited us all to follow the example of God as merciful, forgiving and loving followers.